TRANSPORT AIR-ROAD-SEA

 Please read this if you want to hire a car with driver

-Many tourists come from Bali to Flores and will be disappointed by the high(er) prices for hiring a car with driver.
+Many tourists come from Bali to Flores and will be disappointed by the somewhat high(er) prices for hiring a car with driver.
 So, maybe some explanation is needed.

 For hiring a car with driver (and/or guide) there are many possibilities.

-ibly an empty run.
-This price is based on an overland trip and includes car, driver, fuel, costs for driver (place to sleep/meals).
+If you want to travel double stretches like Labuan Bajo to Bajawa you need to count on a higher dayprice.
 It doesn't work to hire a car for 1 or 2 days from A to B and for example again after a few days as this will turn out to become expensive.
 You will lose a lot of money as an additional charge, a higher day price and/or empty leg will be charged.

 You can contact me to find you a reliable, English speaking driver with a fair price.
-If that case please sent an email to floressurgakita@gmail.com (English, Nederlands, bahasa Indonesia) and let me know your plans and information as much as possible
+If that case please send an email to [email protected] (English, Nederlands, bahasa Indonesia) and let me know your plans and information as much as possible

 - date of arrival/start of the trip (when already known)